We all have to go grocery shopping, but that doesn’t mean we’d be willing to walk through just any supermarket doors.

 This Michigan-headquartered supercenter may be credited with pioneering the modern supercenter concept back in 1962, but it appears as though the store hasn’t prioritized shopping experience since then.

 Founded in North Carolina back in 1957 as “Food Town,” Food Lion now operates 1,116 stores in the Mid-Atlantic and Southeastern United States.
-While they rank in the top seven for fast checkouts, the chain falls short in all other attributes surveyed by Market Force.
+While they took the top spot for conveient location and rank in the top seven for fast checkouts, the chain falls short in all other attributes surveyed by Market Force.

 Whole Foods Market